Alfred Jodl: Trial and conviction

 Jodl was arrested, along with the rest of the Flensburg Government of Dönitz, by British troops on 23 May 1945 and transferred to Camp Ashcan and later put before the International Military Tribunal at the Nuremberg trials.
 He was accused of conspiracy to commit crimes against peace; planning, initiating and waging wars of aggression, war crimes and crimes against humanity.
 The principal charges against him related to his signature of the Commando Order and the Commissar Order, both of which ordered that certain classes of prisoners of war were to be summarily executed upon capture.
 When confronted with the 1941 mass shootings of Soviet POWs, Jodl claimed the only prisoners shot were "not those that could not, but those that did not want to walk".

 Additional charges at his trial included unlawful deportation and abetting execution.
 Presented as evidence was his signature on an order that transferred Danish citizens, including Jews, to Nazi concentration camps.
-Although he denied his role in this activity of the regime, the court sustained his complicity based on the evidence it had examined, with the French judge, Henri Donnedieu de Vabres, dissenting.
+Although he denied his role in this activity of the regime, the court found him complicit based on the evidence it had examined, with the French judge Henri Donnedieu de Vabres, dissenting.